-This past weekend, Mixed Martial Arts Superstar Conor McGregor made headlines all over the world when he was involved in a confrontation at Barclay's Arena during UFC 223 in Brooklyn, NY.
-Allegeldy, Mr. McGregor and his entourage attacked a bus containing a rival fighter after a media conference.
-The major issue arose because Mr. McGregor was caught on video throwing a dolly though the window of the bus which injured several athletes who were on the bus.
-In fact, several athletes we deemed unable to compete during UFC 223.
+This past weekend, Mixed Martial Arts Superstar Conor McGregor made headlines all over the world when he was involved in a confrontation at Barclay's Arena during UFC ("Ultimate Fighting Championship") 223 in Brooklyn, NY.
+Allegedly, Mr. McGregor and his entourage attacked a bus containing a rival fighter after a media conference.
+Mr. McGregor was caught on video throwing a dolly though the window of the bus which injured several athletes who were due to compete the next day.
+Ultimately, several athletes we deemed unable to compete during UFC 223.

 Mr. McGregor was charged with three counts of assault and one count of criminal mischief.
 Many stakeholders and industry insiders began to question how these charges may effect Mr. McGregor’s visa status.
 More than likely, Mr. McGregor is one a P visa which is appropriate for internationally known athletes to be compensated for competitions in the United States.
 Often times, a person’s permission to come back to the United States can be compromised by participating in criminal behavior.
 However, since a P visa is a non-immigrant visa, all may not be lost.
 There is a common misconception that having a criminal past, especially felony convictions, will prevent a potential boxer, mixed martial artist, or other combat sport participant from obtaining a P Visa or an O Visa.
-While this is absolutely true for a person looking to migrate to the United States, this is not necessarily true for someone looking to come to the United States on a temporary basis without intent to stick around.
-Therefore Mr. McGregor may still be able to take advantage of P visa status by taken the time to applying for a waiver the next time he attempts to enter the United States.
+While this is absolutely true for a person looking to immigrate to the United States, this is not necessarily true for someone looking to come to the United States on a temporary basis without intent to obtain permanent legal residence ("Green Card").
+Therefore Mr. McGregor may still be able to take advantage of P visa status by taken the time to apply for a §212(d)(3) waiver the next time he attempts to enter the United States.

 The appropriate manner to obtain relief to inadmissibility for non-immigrant fighters and coaches to the United States is the §212(d)(3) waiver.
 This waiver applies to both the P visa and O visa categories along with other visas such as J-1 student visas and H-1B work visas.
 Unlike immigrant visas, the waiver for non-immigrant visas such as P visa and O visa categories have a much less stringent standard for approval.
 For example, typically only minor marijuana offenses are eligible for waivers for immigrant visas such as when person is seeking to become a legal permanent resident (“Green Card Holder”).
 In contrast, there are relatively few absolute bars to approval for the §212(d)(3) non-immigrant visa waiver and these absolute bars typically involve political and/or homeland security reasons such as the following: